NYUGameCenter/Unity-Git-Config/README.md

 # Unity-Git-Config
 Here is where we maintain exemplar git configuration files for Unity3d projects

-Setup instructions:
+# Setup instructions:

-# First
+## First: Create & Configure Your Repo

-Create a repo on github & configure it
+1. Create a new github repo.

-1. Clone the repo to your local machine.
+2. Clone the repo to your local machine.

-2. Download the .gitignore, .gitconfig, & .gitattributes files from this into the local repo you just cloned.
+3. Download the .gitignore, .gitconfig, & .gitattributes files from this into the local repo you just cloned.

-3. Edit .gitconfig with a text editor, replacing `<path to UnityYAMLMerge>` with the location of your Unity install's merge tool:
+4. Edit .gitconfig with a text editor, replacing `<path to UnityYAMLMerge>` with the location of your Unity install's merge tool:
 On Windows it's usually: `C:\Program Files\Unity\Editor\Data\Tools\UnityYAMLMerge.exe` or `C:\Program Files (x86)\Unity\Editor\Data\Tools\UnityYAMLMerge.exe`
-On Mac it's usually: `/Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge`

-Note that these locations can vary if you picked a different install folder during unity install.
+On Mac it's usually: `/Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge` Note that these locations can vary if you picked a different install folder during unity install.

-4. After editing the .gitconfig, add it, & the the rest these files, as the first commit to your new repo.
+5. After editing the .gitconfig, add it, & the the rest these files, as the first commit to your new repo.

-# Second
-Properly configure Unity for git
+## Second: Configure Unity for Git

 1. Open the editor settings:
 `Edit > Project Settings > Editor`